continuousWave --> Whaler --> Reference

 The details, including part numbers and cost of components, for adding a split power circuit are given in a separate article.
 The article also describes some problems or anomalies that have been observed in the operation of certain devices when then network is operated with some devices not powered up.

-The configuration of the electrical circuit used to sense the engine trim position, the TRIM circuit, is quite variable with rigging of an E-TEC, and the configuration depends on the gauges, harnesses, and method being used.
+The configuration of the electrical circuit used to sense the engine trim position, the TRIM circuit, is quite variable with rigging of an E-TEC, and the configuration depends on the gauge, harnesses, and method being used.
 There are four basic variations:

 The TRIM circuit has four basic variations.
 All are slight modifications of how current will be supplied to the TRIM SENDER via Pin C of the Trim Connector under the engine cowling.
 The TRIM SENDER is connected to the engine wiring harness by the conductor with TAN-with-WHITE insulation.
-(Please excuse my hand-drawn illustrations.
-I will improve them when time permits.)
+(Please excuse my hand-drawn illustrations.)

 For many years the trim circuit in Evinrude engines has operated using a simple circuit.
 The boat's 12-Volt battery current was supplied through a trim gauge.
 The gauge connected to a 100-ohm variable resistor.
 The variable resistor was mechanically linked to the engine mounting bracket, and its resistance changed as the engine was tilted.
 A milliammeter connected in a bridge circuit indicated the engine position based on current flow through a somewhat complicated resistor bridge.
 The effect of the resistor bridge in the trim gauge was to place about a 47-Ohm resistor in series with the current source to the TRIM SENDER rheostat.